Plumsail/forms-docs/source/design.rst

 .. |pic3| image:: ./images/start/field-settings.png
    :alt: Field settings

-Designer section of our documentation much more about each field, control and container, and their properties that you can modify.
+Designer section of our documentation much more about each :doc:`Field </designer/fields>`, :doc:`Control </designer/controls>` and :doc:`Container </designer/containers>`, and their properties that you can modify.
-Finally, there is also a section on Ribbon buttons that explains how you can work with mobile layouts, apply custom JavaScript and CSS to the form.
+Finally, there is also a section on :doc:`Ribbon buttons </designer/ribbon-actions>` that explains how you can work with mobile layouts, apply custom JavaScript and CSS to the form.

 |pic4|